 Inaugural BRCCH Spotlight Day

-More than 200 visitors joined us at our inaugural BRCCH Spotlight Day – a great turnout to our first public event!
+More than 200 visitors joined us at our inaugural BRCCH Spotlight Day on January 30, 2020 – a great turnout to our first public event!
 After inspiring welcome addresses by Andrea Schenker-Wicki and Detlef Günther, our new BRCCH Multi-Investigator Projects showcased their vision for the next 5 years.
 Our three international keynote speakers gave us new perspectives on how research can be applied and translated.
-With this event, we are pleased to welcome our new research projects at the Centre and the start of their research activities at BRCCH!
+With this event, we welcomed our new research projects at the Centre and the start of their research activities at BRCCH!